Pope’s bodyguard resigns over new financial leaks scandal

-VATICAN CITY (AP) — The Vatican’s latest leaks scandal claimed its first victim Monday, as Pope Francis’ chief bodyguard resigned over the leak of a Vatican police flyer identifying five employees who were suspended as part of a financial investigation.
+VATICAN CITY (AP) — The Vatican’s latest scandal claimed its first victim Monday as Pope Francis’ chief bodyguard resigned over the leak of a Vatican police flyer identifying five employees who were suspended as part of a financial investigation.

 The person who leaked the document to the Italian newsweekly L’Espresso remains unknown.

-Note: This story has been corrected to show the spelling of the chief’s surname is Giani.